onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 have a shot of me with tin foil - not just a hat but my entire head with a hole to breathe - we need a system in which we wouldn't need a CIA - in the very far future
+    tell them and military people why this is ultimately in their best interest
 > "Any organization created out of fear must create fear to survive." - [Bill Hicks](https://www.azquotes.com/quote/798848)